-To promote a high corporate governance standard, the DCGK contains corporate governance standards in the form of recommendations and suggestions for listed companies with a twotier corporate governance system; however, the rules of the DCGK shall also be applied correspondingly by listed companies with a one-tier corporate governance system (see 3.1 Bodies or Functions Involved in Governance and Management).
+To promote a high corporate governance standard, the DCGK contains corporate governance standards in the form of recommendations and suggestions for listed companies with a two-tier corporate governance system; however, the rules of the DCGK shall also be applied correspondingly by listed companies with a one-tier corporate governance system (see 3.1 Bodies or Functions Involved in Governance and Management, below).
 The DCGK is not enacted by the legislator, but by the German Corporate Governance Commission and is therefore not a statute or an ordinance, but rather "soft law", so the standards set in the DCGK are principally voluntary.
-Recommendations shall be complied with and, if not, deviations have to be explained and disclosed (principle of "comply or explain") in a declaration of compliance (Entsprechenserklärung), to be resolved upon annually by the responsible corporate governance bodies of the listed company.
+Recommendations shall be complied with and, if not, deviations have to be explained and disclosed (principle of "comply or explain") in the corporate governance declaration (Entsprechenserklärung), to be resolved upon annually by the responsible corporate governance bodies of the listed company.
+The issuance of the corporate governance declaration is obligatory.

-The declaration of compliance is to be included in the declaration on corporate governance which itself is part of the management report.
-The issuance of the declaration of compliance is obligatory.
 Deviations from suggestions are allowed without disclosure.
 In practice, listed companies seek to comply with the standards set out in the DCGK, in particular the recommendations.

-2. Corporate Governance Context
+2. Corporate Governance Framework

-2.1 Key Corporate Governance Rules and Requirements
+2.1 Key Rules and Requirements